ryanmccarthypdx/minesweeper/README.md

 To play manually, run `ruby minesweeper.rb`
 To test the automated solver, run `ruby minesweeper_bot.rb`

-## Current Results
+## Results
-On my 2014 Macbook Air, the solver runs a 10x10 board with 10 mines in an average of 3.3 milliseconds, with about 43% victory rate.
+All results are on a 2014 Macbook Air

+#### Initial Algorithm
+Average time to build:   1.32 milliseconds
+Average time per win:    2.87 milliseconds
+Percentage of games won: 44.03%